gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 ### The `TestHelpers::StripeMocking` mixin

 This is our integration point with `stripe-ruby-mock`.
-Any test that needs Stripe mocked can include this mixin.
+Any test that need the mock Stripe API can include this mixin.
 Let's take a look:

 ```rb
 module TestHelpers